-- (1) In the past decade, the ETNA was subject to an accelerated oxygen decrease around the deep oxycline (200 400 m) and a large-scale depth-independent oxygen increase below 400 m (Fig. 6a), which is associated with a weakened and strengthened ventilation, respectively (Fig. 15).
-This decadal oxygen change pattern is superimposed on the multi-decadal deoxygenation pattern observed in recent studies for the ETNA (Stramma et al., 2008; Brandt et al., 2015).
-While the decadal change in the oxygen distribution was shown to be mainly associated with an upward migration of the OMZ core in density and depth space, the multi-decadal oxygen decrease, that is found above and below the deep oxycline, is associated with a northward shift of the OMZ. - (2) The decadal oxygen change was predominantly inversely related to the decadal salinity change in the CW and IW layers (>200 m) south of the OMZ core (cf. Fig. 6a, 6c and 7d).
-In particular, a large-scale salinity increase was observed for the tropical Atlantic (10°S-10°N) at the depth of the deep oxycline potentially going along with a propagation of a positive salinity anomaly from the southern hemisphere across the equator toward the ETNA. - (3) The decadal oxygen decrease and salinity increase around the deep oxycline (200 400 m) of the ETNA were associated with local and remote circulation changes.
-A weakening and southward shift of the wind-driven current field between 5°N and 10°N (NECC, nNECC) which are likely related to changes in the large-scale wind-stress curl or a southward shift of the CVC between 12°N and 14°N might have directly led to a weakened ventilation of the ETNA.
-Changes in the Agulhas leakage (Kolodziejczyk et al., 2014; Hummels et al., 2015; Biastoch et al., 2009; Lübbecke et al., 2015) or the subduction rate in the subtropical South Atlantic (Liu and Huang, 2012) might have changed the characteristics of SAW reaching the ETNA OMZ. - (4) Below the deep oxycline (>400 m), a likely reason for the intensified ventilation is a strengthening of the LAZJ during the last decade that followed a period of weakened LAZJ during the decades before
+the deep oxycline, is associated with a northward shift of the OMZ.

-(Brandt et al., 2010).
-LAZJ are considered to be a major branch of the subsurface circulation in the ETNA.
+- ii.
+The decadal oxygen change was predominantly inversely related to the decadal salinity change in the CW and IW layers (> 200 m) south of the OMZ core (cf. Figs. 6a, c and 7d).
+In particular, a large-scale salinity increase was observed for the tropical Atlantic (10° S- 10° N) at the depth of the deep oxycline, potentially going along with a propagation of a positive salinity anomaly from the Southern Hemisphere across the Equator toward the ETNA (Fig. 8). - iii.
+The decadal oxygen decrease and salinity increase around the deep oxycline (200-400 m) of the ETNA were associated with local and remote circulation changes.
+A weakening and southward shift of the winddriven current field between 5 and 10° N (NECC, nNECC) - which are likely related to changes in the large-scale wind-stress curl - or a southward shift of the CVC between 12 and 14° N might have directly led to a weakened ventilation of the ETNA (Figs. 11 and 12).
+Changes in the Agulhas leakage (Kolodziejczyk et al., 2014; Hummels et al., 2015; Biastoch et al., 2009; Lübbecke et al., 2015) or the subduction rate in the subtropical South Atlantic (Liu and Huang, 2012) might have changed the characteristics of SAW reaching the ETNA OMZ.

-(5) The observed decadal oxygen change likely cannot be explained by changes in consumption, lateral and diapycnal diffusion, as they are not able to provide the required amplitude and/or vertical structure.
-Although associated with large uncertainties, changes in the oxygen supply by zonal advection across the 23°W section has the highest potential to explain the observed decadal oxygen changes in the ETNA OMZ (Fig. 13 and 14).
+- iv.
+Below the deep oxycline (>400 m), a likely reason for the intensified ventilation is a strengthening of the LAZJs during the last decade (Fig. 11) that followed a period of weakened LAZJs during the decades before (Brandt et al., 2010).
+LAZJs are considered to be a major branch of the subsurface circulation in the ETNA. - v.
+The observed decadal oxygen change likely cannot be explained by changes in consumption, lateral and diapycnal diffusion, as they are not able to provide the required amplitude and/or vertical structure.
+Although associated with large uncertainties, changes in the oxygen supply by zonal advection across the 23° W section have the highest potential to explain the observed decadal oxygen changes in the ETNA OMZ (Figs. 13 and 14).

-This study addressed the hydrographic and oxygen variability on intraseasonal to multi-decadal time scales in the ETNA with a focus on decadal changes.
+This study addressed the hydrographic and oxygen variability on intraseasonal to multi-decadal timescales in the ETNA with a focus on decadal changes.
 Nevertheless, a comprehensive quantitative analysis of the different physical drivers causing the superimposed variability patterns in oxygen or hydrography, as well as the variability in the oxygen supply pathways, is still lacking.
-Changes in oxygen and hydrography might be phase-lagged to changes in the circulation and longer periods of observational data are necessary in order to capture such relations.
+Changes in oxygen and hydrography might be phase lagged to changes in the circulation and longer periods of observational data are necessary in order to capture such relations.

-Coupled climate-biogeochemistry models can reproduce the observed long-term mean global deoxygenation, but they are generally not yet capable of properly simulating regional scale changes in oxygen, oxygen supply processes or consumption (Cabre et al., 2015; Stramma et al., 2012; Duteil et al., 2014b), which makes a model supported interpretation of our observational results challenging.
+Coupled climate-biogeochemistry models can reproduce the observed long-term mean global deoxygenation, but they are generally not yet capable of properly simulating regionalscale changes in oxygen, oxygen supply processes or consumption (Cabre et al., 2015; Stramma et al., 2012; Duteil et al., 2014b), which makes a model-supported interpretation of our observational results challenging.
 However, ocean circulation and reanalysis models may be used to study circulation variability, which is generally related to climate modes like the Pacific Decadal Oscillation, the North Atlantic Oscillation, the AMOC or the AZM and AMM (Doi et al., 2010; Hormann et al., 2012; Chang et al., 2006; Marshall et al., 2001; Zhu et al., 2012).
-Characteristic time scales of climate modes may be associated with circulation and ventilation variability and consequently with hydrographic and oxygen variability on similar time scales (Frölicher et al., 2009; Czeschel et al., 2012; Duteil et al., 2014a).
+Characteristic timescales of climate modes may be associated with circulation and ventilation variability, and consequently with hydrographic and oxygen variability on similar timescales (Frölicher et al., 2009; Czeschel et al., 2012; Duteil et al., 2014a).
 Hence, these modes might be promising proxies for the description of decadal to multi-decadal oxygen and hydrographic variability.